-The Three Chimneys chosen charity for 2019 is Search and Rescue Dog Association Scotland known as SARDA.
+The Three Chimneys chosen charity for 2019 was The Search and Rescue Dog Association Scotland known as SARDA.

 SARDA is a volunteer organisation which trains dogs and their handlers to search for missing persons.
 They are used by the Police Force and Mountain Rescue Teams: their handlers are experienced mountaineers and trained in first aid casualty care.
 This vital Rescue Service covers all of Scotland, 24 hours a day, 365 days of the year.
 We add a discretionary £1 donation to every Restaurant and Room bill as our core method of fund raising.
 Members of #TeamThreeChimneysSkye also organise their own sponsored activities to add to the pool which we will build-up over the whole of 2019.

 The year before we supported RNLI PORTREE LIFEBOATS